AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 ## 10. JavaScript (JS) application

 10.1.
-The Magento 2 [UI Component](https://glossary.magento.com/ui-component) framework MUST be used to build frontend applications.
+The [UI Component](https://glossary.magento.com/ui-component) framework MUST be used to build frontend applications.

 10.2.
 Only private content SHOULD be rendered in browser.